jlparkI/xGPR/docs/kernel_info/graph_kernels.rst

 Tuning hyperparameters for GraphArcCosine and GraphPoly is usually quite straightforward since there are only two.
-On the other hand, they are slightly slower than GraphRBF for both fitting and inference.
+On the other hand, they are a little slower than GraphRBF for both fitting and inference.